Lev Peker and David Meniane of CarParts.com Win Silver Medals in 10th Annual Best in Biz Awards

 - Peter Lynch Chart of NAS:PRTS

 It is rare for one company to receive two awards in this competition, vouching for the tremendous leadership both Lev and David have shown over the past year.
 Since they both joined the firm in early 2019, Lev and David have transformed the company both internally and for their consumers, resulting in a complete financial, logistical, and operational turnaround.
-While it was just months from bankruptcy then, CarParts.com recently reported its third consecutive quarter of double digit, profitable growth and the highest gross profit in the company's history.
+CarParts.com recently reported its third consecutive quarter of double digit, profitable growth and the highest gross profit in the company's history.

 2020 marked the 10th annual Best in Biz Awards and – with a continuing global pandemic – was also a year like no other in the program's 10-year history.
 Despite the global challenges, the 10th annual program saw a particularly strong field of entries from public and private companies of all sizes and spanning all geographic regions and industries in the U.S. and Canada, ranging from some of the most recognizable and admired global brands to the most innovative start-ups and nimble local companies – proving North American business' resilience and continuing innovation and growth despite the odds.
 The judges were impressed with this year's winners' agility and adaptability that allowed their businesses to thrive, their willingness to always go the extra mile to help their customers in these unusual times.